Thinkmill/keystatic/README.md

-If you want to try Keystatic, we recommend following our [guides](https://keystatic.com/docs/introduction) or using the CLI rather than running the dev-projects in this repo.
+If you want to try Keystatic, we recommend following our [guides](https://keystatic.com/docs/introduction) or using the CLI rather than running the dev projects in this repo.

 They're intended for testing and developing features, and aren't great examples of actual Keystatic projects.